-For students seeking the deep connections of a Greek system during their college years, the University of La Verne has six active national and local organizations on campus:
+For students seeking the deep connections of a Greek system during their college years, the University of La Verne has eight active national and local organizations on campus:

 Despite the distinct qualities of each organization, all center around the core principles of sisterhood/brotherhood, leadership, philanthropy and community service, scholarship, and social activity.